Preparing for Internationalization (i18n)

 }

-The translation files are loaded automatically for you.
+The translation files are loaded automatically.
 The translation code is the same for both client and server code:

 // Import the `useTranslation` hook